saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 ## Deployment Models for Cloud Computing:
-1. cloud-based:
+1. **cloud-based:**
     - Run all parts of the application in the cloud.
     - Migrate existing applications to the cloud.
     - Design and build new applications in the cloud.
-2. on-premises:
+2. **on-premises:**
     - Deploy resources by using virtualization and resource management tools.
     - Increase resource utilization by using application management and virtualization technologies.
-3. hybrid:
+3. **hybrid:**
     - Connect cloud-based resources to on-premises infrastructure.
     - Integrate cloud-based resources with legacy IT applications.

 ### Benefits of Cloud Computing:
 1. Pay for what you use!
 2. Pay when you use!
-3. No need to `alloc` or `malloc`!
+3. No need to `alloc` or `dealloc`!
 4. Use more, pay less!
 5. Speed up as you in run!
 6. Be Marco Polo!

 ## Elastic Cloud Computing (**EC2**):
-Amazon EC2 offers the broadest and deepest compute platform, with over 750 instances and choice of the latest processor, storage, networking, operating system, and purchase model to help you best match the needs of your workload.
-We are the first major cloud provider that supports Intel, AMD, and Arm processors, the only cloud with on-demand EC2 Mac instances, and the only cloud with 400 Gbps Ethernet networking.
-We offer the best price performance for machine learning training, as well as the lowest cost per inference instances in the cloud.
-More SAP, high performance computing (HPC), ML, and Windows workloads run on AWS than any other cloud.
+*Amazon EC2 offers the broadest and deepest compute platform, with over 750 instances and choice of the latest processor, storage, networking, operating system, and purchase model to help you best match the needs of your workload.*
+*We are the first major cloud provider that supports Intel, AMD, and Arm processors, the only cloud with on-demand EC2 Mac instances, and the only cloud with 400 Gbps Ethernet networking.*
+*We offer the best price performance for machine learning training, as well as the lowest cost per inference instances in the cloud.
+More SAP, high performance computing (HPC), ML, and Windows workloads run on AWS than any other cloud.*

 **Benefits of EC2:**
-1. Access reliable, scalable (SLA) infrastructure on demand.
+1. **Access reliable, scalable (SLA)** infrastructure on demand.
 Scale capacity within minutes with SLA commitment of 99.99% availability.
-2. Provide secure compute for your applications.
+2. Provide **secure** compute for your applications.
 Security is built into the foundation of Amazon EC2 with the `AWS Nitro` System,
     * The Nitro System is a collection of hardware and software components built by AWS that enable high performance, high availability, and high security.
-3. Optimize performance and cost: Migrate and build apps with ease using AWS Migration Tools, AWS Managed Services, or `Amazon Lightsail`.
+3. **Optimize performance and cost:** Migrate and build apps with ease using AWS Migration Tools, AWS Managed Services, or `Amazon Lightsail`.
 Learn how AWS can help:
-    * Amazon Lightsail is a powerful virtual server that is built for reliability and performance.
+    * `Amazon Lightsail` is a powerful virtual server that is built for reliability and performance.
 Intuitive management console with preconfigured Linux and Windows application stacks.
 Virtual private Cloud.
 Easily Manage Clusters.
 No Upfront Commitment.
 Highly Scalable.

 ## Amazon EC2 Instance Types: